Action Verbs

 Examples of Common Action Verbs

-Action verbs come in two main forms: physical actions and mental actions.
+Action verbs come in two main forms: physical and mental actions.

 These verbs describe activities you can see or feel.
-For instance:
+Here are some examples of action verbs describing physical actions.

 2. Mental Actions

-It’s also important to remember that action verbs can be used in all tenses.
-For example:
+Action verbs can be used in all tenses.
+See the examples:

-Present Tense Usage Action verbs in the present tense express actions happening right now or on a regular basis.
+Action verbs in the present tense express actions happening right now or regularly.
 For example:

 • He writes a letter.